Mayuge District

 Map showing the location of Bukaleba forest reserve in Mayuge district.

 Mayuge District is a district in Eastern Uganda.
 Like many other Ugandan districts, it is named after its 'chief town', Mayuge, where the district headquarters are located.

+Administration

+Mayuge district is one of the districts in uganda located in the eastern parts of the country in busoga sub region. this district has one county called bunya county with over 16 sub county and town council.
+The 16 sub county and town council that make up Bunya county include the following as below.